Vanilla Layer Cake with Blueberry Cardamom Curd

 Kitchen Chemistry

 Cakes dome because of simple thermodynamics: the batter along the edges of the pan get hotter than the batter in the middle of the pan.
 As the batter heats, it loses moisture, and once enough moisture is lost the cake sets and stops rising.
-The batter along the outside of the cake gets hot faster, since it against the edges of the metal pan, and it rises and sets quickly.
+The batter along the outside of the cake gets hot faster, thanks to resting up against the metal pan, and it rises and sets quickly.
 The batter in the middle of the pan, however, is more insulated, and thus heats slower, continuing to rise far longer than the batter along the edges.

 (Or, inversely, you can solve this by heating the inside of the cake as quickly as the outside, using a cake heating core.
-These are metal circles you place inside the cake which helps conduct heat throughout the center of the batter — which is especially important for giant wedding cakes.)
+These are metal circles you place inside the cake which helps conduct heat throughout the center of the batter — which is especially important extra large diameter cakes.)

 Worried about making a cake with slippery curd layers?
 Don’t be.

-Tips and Tricks for Vanilla Layer Cake with Blueberry Cardamom Curd
+Tips and Tricks for the Best Vanilla Blueberry Layer Cake

 - Use the full amount of sugar and cream well with the butter.
-Lots of desserts have more sugar than necessary; one of the first things I often test with my recipes is reducing the sugar.
-But for this cake, the full volume of sugar really is necessary for the structure of the cake.
-We want the sugar and butter to be light and fluffy, so cream it for a good 3 to 4 minutes, until it’s pale yellow in color and well-whipped.
+Lots of desserts have more sugar than necessary, but the full volume of sugar really is necessary for the structure of the cake.
+Cream together the butter and sugar for 3 to 4 minutes, until it’s pale yellow in color and well-whipped.

 - For perfectly level cake tops, use insulating baking strips.
 No baking strips?
 Just be prepared to level the baked cake with a knife before frosting.

 - Start with a crumb coat — a thin layer of the frosting — and refrigerate.
-This will both help hold any crumbs from the side of the cake and keep the blueberry curd in place so it doesn’t tint the whipped cream blue.
-After chilling, add an additional thicker layer of the whipped cream.
+This will both help hold any crumbs from the side of the cake and keep the blueberry curd in place.
+After chilling, add an additional thicker layer of whipped cream.

 More Layer Cake Recipes: